Are Target Date Funds Useful In Retirement?

 When you sell investments to create income, however, you have to sell both the stocks and the bonds when you sell shares of your target-date fund.
 If the market is down when you take a withdrawal, you are selling stocks when they are low, thus locking in the losses.

 Some consider this a benefit of target-date funds, as they automatically rebalance for you.
-However, outside of a target date fund, if stocks are down and you sell bonds to create income, you still rebalance your account back to your desired asset allocation.
+However, outside of a target date fund, if stocks are down and you sell bonds to create income, you still rebalance your account to your desired asset allocation.
 So, either way, you wind up selling stocks to get your risk level (asset allocation) back into shape.

 But let’s dive deep into why that is not true.
 Here is the special bonus reason you should not have target-date funds in retirement.

-Top Reason to not have Target Date Funds in Retirement
+Top Reason to Not Have Target Date Funds in Retirement

 This idea starts with rebalancing.
 How often should you rebalance your accounts, and does that change in de-accumulation?

-There is debate about how often you should rebalance during accumulation, but I suggest likely every 1-2 years is frequent enough.
+There is debate about how often you should rebalance during accumulation, but I suggest that every 1-2 years is frequent enough.
 This allows you to participate in a momentum tilt without getting too far outside your desired asset allocation (and thus the amount of risk you are willing to take during accumulation).
 Remember, you don’t rebalance during accumulation because it gets you more return.
 You rebalance because it reduces volatility (market risk).

 Next, how often should you rebalance in de-accumulation?